ccoombes/ccoombes.github.io/_posts/2020-07-11-welcome-to-my-blog.md

   - DevOps
   - COVID
 ---
 Why am I starting a blog?
-TFor a seasoned IT professional, there many reasons for setting up a personal website or blog which will vary person to person.
+For a seasoned IT professional, there many reasons for setting up a personal website or blog which will vary person to person.
 For me the primary objectives for going down this path are;
 - To gain a deeper understanding of the topics researched.
 - To document new skills learnt using the methodology "You Never Really Learn Something Until You Teach It".
 - A way to validate my knowledge.